gulersuleyman/WheelRollerProject/README.md

-Wheel Roller Prototype, joined effort with @gulersuleyman There is a bug list at the end of this document!
+Wheel Roller Prototype, joined effort with @Scientist8 There is a bug list at the end of this document!